Wonderful integrates with:

 Credit and debit cards

-One of the most widely used online payment methods, credit and debit cards are convenient for customers who do not prefer cash-on-delivery.
-Payment gateways like PayPal, Stripe, and Square allow you to set up a card transaction facility in a few easy steps.
+Credit and debit cards are one of the most widely used payment methods by customers who do not prefer to pay by cash.
+PISPs like PayPal, Stripe, and Square allow merchants to set up a card transaction facility and accept card payments in a few easy steps.

 Digital wallets